Eaglesvale Senior School: History

+Preparatory school

+Eaglesvale Preparatory School is a Christian, co-educational independent, boarding and day school situated on an estate approximately 100 acres in Harare, Zimbabwe.
+It is 12 km south west of the Harare Central Business District.
+The school is located on the same estate with Eaglesvale Senior School which is the high school.

 The school badge and motto

 The school badge consists of a shield divided into two fields horizontally and the motto of the institution underneath.
 The shield has a bible on a green background in the top division and an ox wagon on a maroon background in the bottom division of the shield.
 The badge symbolised the history of the people that founded the school who tried to live according to the Word of God.
 Diens is the school motto which means "Service" in the Afrikaans language.